meowyih/octillion-cubes/test/login/README.md

 4. Game server sends end-user's name and token back to login server.
 5. If the token is correct and has not been expired (usually 30 seconds at most), besides, the end-user's ip address is also matched, login server informs game server this end-user is a good one.

 Every connection to the login server has to be protected, i.e. must under SSL.
-But the data commumication between game server and end-user could just normal socket.
+But the data commumication between game server and end-user could just use normal socket.

 # Dependency

 ## Login Server
 ```
-macrolog -+
+macrolog -+- sslserver - loginserver - lserver
-ocerror  -+- sslserver - loginserver - lserver
+ocerror  -+              |
 jsonw    ----------------+
 event     ---------------+
 dataqueue ---------------+